 Consumers are more invested in taking proactive measures to protect their heart than ever before

 According to Wholefoods Magazine and their Heart Health Update 2023, consumers are more invested in taking proactive measures to protect their heart than ever before.
-New factors playing a role in increasing consumer awareness and emphasis on heart health are attributed to Covid that has prompted consumers to focus more on their general health and well-being as well as a greater concern for their heart health.
+New factors playing a role in increasing consumer awareness and emphasis on heart health are attributed to Covid, prompting consumers to focus more on their general health and well-being as well as their heart health.

 Indeed, a 2022 Cleveland Clinic survey found that 41% of Americans experienced at least one heart-related health issue, including shortness of breath, high blood pressure, and chest pain, since early 2020.